tyoxlx/Roblox-Synapse/docs/basics/services.md

 calls `Catwork:CreateFragmentForService`, which constructs the Fragment from the parameter table.

-:::warning All `Service.Fragment` must call `CreateFragmentForService` This method sets up internal bindings for the fragments, and usually, you should return it directly.
+:::warning All `Service.Fragment` callbacks must call `CreateFragmentForService` This method sets up internal bindings for the fragments, and usually, you should return it directly.
 :::